rohitroyrr8/tollroad-chain/readme.md

 1. Adjustments on system info.
 2. Adjustments on road operators.
 3. Add a new store type: User vaults.
-4. More actions to be disclosed in the subsequent part.
+4. Compile the Protobuf files to Typescript and complete the missing parts in the incomplete CosmJS files.

 The tests have been divided into different packages to avoid compilation errors while your project is incomplete.